WTO Agreement on Fisheries Subsidies

 Today Canada contributed 1.4 million CA$ to the @wto Fisheries Trust Fund to support developing countries in implementating the Fisheries Subsidies Agreement.
 Many thanks to the Canadian Govt, Minister @mary_ng, Amb. @Nadia_Theodore & Heather Smeeton for this wonderful gesture! pic.twitter.com/neUpNO3l1l— Ngozi Okonjo-Iweala (@NOIweala) April 21, 2023

-On April 21st, 2023, Canada donated 1.4 million Canadian dollars to the WTO Fisheries Funding Mechanism.
+Among other countries, Canada donated 1.4 million Canadian dollars to the WTO Fisheries Funding Mechanism.
 The Canadian Ambassador, Nadia Theodore, was in charge of presenting the donation to the WTO General Director.
 Canada’s contribution to the fund reflects its commitment to supporting sustainable global fishing and protecting marine resources.
-This country is also a leader in promoting transparency and accountability in fisheries subsidies and has been actively engaged in the negotiations of the WTO Agreement on Fisheries Subsidies.
+In addition, France has also contributed with 1 million euros to the WTO Fisheries Funding Mechanisms.
+Likewise, the Governments of the Netherlands and Australia have respectively donated 1 million euros and 2 million Australian dollars to the fund.

 What do the experts say on the Agreement on Fisheries Subsidies?